oskarvid/Selma/docs/TSD-instructions.md

 ### Configuring directory paths
 #### Reference files
-There is a file named `settings.conf` in the workflow directory that you need to edit and put the correct directory path to the reference file directories as well as the staging directory.
+You need to edit the `settings/settings.conf` file with the correct directory path to the reference file directories as well as the staging directory.
 You need to use a directory that is readable by Colossus, a suggestion is `/cluster/projects/p172` because any directory on the `/cluster/projects/pXX` disk is readable by Colossus.
 The hg38 and b37 reference file directories need to be located in the same directory like this:
 ```bash
 /cluster/projects/p172/Selma-references/
 ├── b37